Sydney SailGP – Aussie power leads Day 1

-Team Japan SailGP under Aussie skipper Nathan Outteridge lead Tom Slingsby’s Australia SailGP team after three races on first day of Sydney SailGP event.
+Team Japan SailGP under Aussie skipper Nathan Outteridge lead Tom Slingsby’s Australia SailGP team after three races on first day of the Sydney SailGP event.

 In third place overall are the Great Britain SailGP Team with Dylan Fletcher on the helm.